CoryIverson/IversonprojectV2.1/components/texts/stories/Story4/step17-layer1.md

 ---
 title: This is broken as of 9:18 A.M...Apolgies!
 ---
 The Carousel widget was not working as of 9:18 A.M.
-Trying to fix it before presentation... -.-
+Trying to fix it before presentation.

 :::carousel
 image: originexternal1.jpg